marcoaminotto/devcamp-portifolio/README.md

 # Marco Echevestre Portfolio Application

- >This is a Ruby on Rails 5 pplication that i will be using to show my skills and somethings about me.
+ >This is a Ruby on Rails 5 application that i will be using to show my skills and somethings about me.

 ### Features